jod35/Building_web_Applications_with_FastAPI.github.io/02/index.md

 # 02 Requests
+Through requests, users can interact with an API as they can send data and also receive data from an API.

 In the previous example, we created our first FastAPI application.
 We also went ahead and ran it with `uvicorn`.
-In this post, we are going to look at how requests are made and how a response is returned.
+Now we are going to look at how requests are made and how a response is returned.

 Each time we create a route like below, we create a function that handles a request to a given URL, this function is invoked when we visit a URL.